Sue: I’m sorry, I missed the title. Tegan distracted me.

 The TARDIS materialises on Monarch’s ship and the Doctor rushes off to save Adric and Nyssa.

 Sue: SHUT THE ****ING DOORS!
-The next thing you know, a pogo-ing Aborigine will accidentally dance into the console room and fly it away.
-Because any ****er can fly the TARDIS now, can’t they?
+The next thing you know, an aborigine will accidentally dance into the console room and fly it away, because any ****er can fly the TARDIS now, can’t they?

 Sue: What a load of old shit.

-Sue: (As Bigon) We are going on tour of the galaxy together.
+Sue: (As Bigon) We’re going to tour the galaxy together.
 All we need now is some Arts Council funding.

-And just when we think it’s all over, Nyssa faints.
-Cue credits.
+And then, just when we think it’s all over, Nyssa faints.

 Me: Sorry, love, it’s a six-parter.